“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 Happy with the way that deal went, we began looking for more properties on eBay and we quickly acquired a few more.

-But then, we found out that our first buyer was trying to sell the plot of land herself.
+But then, we found out that our first buyer was trying to sell the plot of land herself prior to paying of the loan.

-Except that she was trying to sell five 1-acre pieces of our lot without subdividing it first!
+Even worse, she was trying to sell five 1-acre pieces of our 5-acre lot without subdividing it first!

 We let her know that (1) she couldn’t sell until the end of the loan term, and (2) she couldn’t just sell a portion of a lot in that county without legally subdividing it.